-Jumping ahead, in the Roman practice of secessio plebis, the plebes literally left the city en masse, forcing the ruling class to fend for themselves.
-Besides being morally satisfying, the move was also politically savvy: plebes vastly outnumbered patricians and were, on balance, actually useful.
-A series of secessions led to elimination of debts, the institution of a plebeian veto in the Senate, and a codified legal code available to the masses rather than just the priests.
-The thrilling denouement was the adoption of Lex Hortensia, under which laws passed by the plebes (i.e., without input from the patricians) were binding on all citizens, though the application of it was less cool than it sounds.
+Jump ahead to the Roman practice of secessio plebis, in which the plebes literally vacated the city, forcing the ruling class to fed for themselves, which probably would have turned into a Mad Max scenario if they’d given it a little bit longer.
+The move was both morally satisfying and politically savvy: plebes vastly outnumbered patricians and, on balance, were useful in mundane matters like making food and clothing.
+A series of secessions led to the elimination of debts, the institution of a plebeian veto in the Senate, and a codified legal code for the masses rather than just priests.
+The thrilling denouement was the adoption of Lex Hortensia, under which laws passed by the plebes—without input from the patricians—were binding on all citizens, though the application of it was less cool than it sounds.

 Other famous Nellies include NBA coaching wins leader Don “Nellie” Nelson (and his preferred style of play, “Nellieball”), baseball hall of famer Nellie Fox, small-town Nellie, Ohio (population 131), and the boat in Heart of Darkness.
 Other famous Nellys include Nelly.

 3. Bly’s 72-day circumnavigation record lasted less than a year: in 1890 George Francis Train went around the world in 67 days.
 The aptly-named Train had been a primary mover and shaker in setting up the Union Pacific railway, where he was evidently the brains behind the Credit Mobilier scam, a sort of shell corporation created to bribe politicians and skim money off government rail contracts.
 A circumnavigation superfan, Train completed his first trip around the world in 1870—no word on how long it took him—and it’s commonly thought he was the basis for Phineas Fogg.